stewartmatheson/dot/README.md

  * Move fzf inline with a manual checkout
  * Figure out what the following does and why I care. https://github.com/rwxrob/dot/blob/eb5328514a74293c3e6677e284c051023c428b5a/snippets/bash/filter#L4

+## Zet Requirements
+ * A function to create a new note and return to the path to it
+ * When a new note is created dump some sort of template down
+ * A function that will return a list of note tags
+ * A function that will return a list of note paths for a given tag

 ## Credit Rwxrob
 This project is inspired by rwxrob's dot files.
 Check him out on twitch https://www.twitch.tv/rwxrob.
 The github repo for his dotfiles is here and well worth a look https://github.com/rwxrob/dot.